ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 the structure `ReportedClaim` specifies the element `value` as optional.

 On the other hand, there are circumstances where the value of a requested claim should be provided by the Presenter.
-For example, when a particular cryptographic key is to be included in the Evidence, the request must include a key entity with one of the "identifier" claim set to the value corresponding to the desired key.
+For example, when a particular cryptographic key is to be included in the Evidence, the request must include a key element with one of the "identifier" claim set to the value corresponding to the desired key.

-Some instances of `ReportedEntity`, such as those representing the platform or the transaction, do not need identifiers as the associated elements are implicit in nature.
-Custom entity types might need selection during an attestation request and related documentation should specify how this is achieved.
+Some instances of `ReportedElement`, such as those representing the platform or the transaction, do not need identifiers as the associated elements are implicit in nature.
+Custom element types might need selection during an attestation request and related documentation should specify how this is achieved.

 The instance of `TbsEvidence` is unsigned and does not provide any means to maintain integrity when communicated from the Presenter to the HSM.